WYC51/disSys_projs/README.md

 # Zookeeper_Kafka_Real-Time_shopping_project

-This repo uses ZooKeeper, Kafka, and Docker to simulates a distributed system environment, enabling real-time background statistics on shopping orders by leveraging data storage and processing across multiple nodes.
+This repository is designed to simulate a distributed system environment using ZooKeeper, Kafka, and Docker.
+It enables real-time background processing and statistical analysis of shopping order data by leveraging distributed data storage and processing across multiple nodes.
+ZooKeeper is utilized for coordinating and managing distributed system states, Kafka serves as the messaging platform for high-throughput, low-latency data streaming, and Docker ensures an isolated and scalable environment for deploying the system components.
+This setup effectively demonstrates the integration of these technologies to achieve fault-tolerance, scalability, and real-time insights in a distributed architecture.

 __This repository is a collaborative group project for a course.__